-Topsoiling areas to be vegetated by utilizing a suitable quality soil.
-The purpose is to provide a suitable soil medium for vegetative growth on areas where desired stands of vegetation are dif-
+Topsoiling areas to be vegetated by utilizing

+a suitable quality soil.
+The purpose is to provide a suitable soil medium for vegetative growth on areas where desired stands of vegetation are difficult to establish and maintain.

 Tr - TREE PROTECTION

 To protect desirable trees from injury during construction activity.